 Tonight, Ambros had one location set on his mind.
-Not a direct place like a planet per se, but a location in one person’s mind.
-He had scanned through millions, and billions of people’s minds over the centuries on countless worlds, but it was this one location that had the most consciously awakened beings in one grouping, save for his own people – the Mythians.
-He only had to contact five people, but with great delicacy.
+Not a direct place like a planet per say, but a location in one person’s mind.
+He had scanned through millions, and billions of people’s minds over the decades on countless worlds, but it was this one location that had the most consciously awakened beings in one grouping, save for his own peoples – the Mythians.
+He only had to contact seven, but with great delicacy.
 Thinking of one gentleman in particular, Ambros set his thoughts in guiding him into Frankie Bellington’s dream.
 There he would begin telling his story to him in the safe confines of the dreaming.
 The one place that was a step away from walking into the portal that lead to the Isle of Sperotus.
-Ambros had granted this portal into these five individuals after years of studying their minds and life experiences.
+Ambros had granted this portal into these seven individuals after years of studying their minds and life experiences.
 There was a catch though, of course -

 For those he contacted in their dreaming, if they did not confess to a loved one or confront their demons here in the dreaming, they would surely be lost in between the spaces forever.
 No way out.
 Not even by his own power or his father’s could set these people free.
 Their own actions to face their demons in the dreaming would save them for a better future or damn themselves to a haunting conscious state out of the reaches of all other consciousness that made up Universe.